Embird Embroidery Software

 Transformations

-Perspective allows you to add a 3D look to the fill.
+Perspective adds a three-dimensional appearance to the fill.

 Mesh - Tiles mode